Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

-The Delegated Digital Signature Working Group of the Federal Chief Information Security Officer Council Identity, Credential, and Access Management Subcommittee developed this playbook to outline the process for a federal agency to implement a digital autopen for Federal Register documents.
+The Delegated Digital Signature Working Group of the Federal Chief Information Security Officer Council Identity, Credential, and Access Management Subcommittee developed this playbook to outline the process for a federal agency to implement a digital autopen-like capability for Federal Register documents.

 Version 2.0 of this playbook was developed by Federal PKI Policy Authority support based on modifications to the [X.509 Certificate Policy for the U.S. Federal PKI